Search text in PDFs using JavaScript

 instance.create(annotations);

-To highlight custom search results with custom overlay items, follow these steps:
+Highlighting custom PDF search results with custom overlay items

-1. Search an entire PDF or a range of pages using the search API.
+1. Perform a search across the PDF or specific pages using the search API.

 The code below highlights the word hello on all the pages of a PDF document: